mlswg/mls-architecture/draft-ietf-mls-architecture.md

 each user for a mix of protocol versions, ciphersuites, and end-user devices.

-When a client wishes to establish a group or add clients to a group, it first contacts the Delivery Service to request KeyPackages for each other client, authenticates the KeyPackages using the signature keys, includes the KeyPackages in Add Proposals, and encrypts the information needed to join the group (the _GroupInfo_ object) with an ephemeral key; it then separately encrypts the ephemeral key with the public encryption key (`init_key`) from each KeyPackage.
+When a client wishes to establish a group or add clients to a group, it first contacts the DS to request KeyPackages for each other client, authenticates the KeyPackages using the signature keys, includes the KeyPackages in Add Proposals, and encrypts the information needed to join the group (the _GroupInfo_ object) with an ephemeral key; it then separately encrypts the ephemeral key with the public encryption key (`init_key`) from each KeyPackage.
-When a client requests a KeyPackage in order to add a user to a group, the Delivery Service should provide the minimum number of KeyPackages necessary to satisfy the request.
+When a client requests a KeyPackage in order to add a user to a group, the DS should provide the minimum number of KeyPackages necessary to satisfy the request.
 For example, if the request specifies the MLS version, the DS might provide one KeyPackage per supported ciphersuite, even if it has multiple such KeyPackages to enable the corresponding client to be added to